hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 and [`--rpc-ws-authentication-credentials-file`](../../../Reference/CLI/CLI-Syntax.md#rpc-ws-authentication-credentials-file)
 options.

-### 3. Obtain an authentication token
+### 3. Generate an authentication token

-To obtain an authentication token, make a request to the `/login` endpoint with your username and password.
-Specify the HTTP port or the WS port to obtain a token to authenticate over HTTP or WS respectively.
+To generate an authentication token, make a request to the `/login` endpoint with your username and password.
+Specify the HTTP port or the WS port to generate a token to authenticate over HTTP or WS respectively.
 HTTP and WS requires a different token.

 !!! example

-    ```bash tab="Obtain Token for HTTP"
+    ```bash tab="Generate a token for HTTP"
     curl -X POST --data '{"username":"username1","password":"pegasys"}' <JSON-RPC-http-hostname:http-port>/login
     ```